Fundamental Finite Key Limits for One-Way Information Reconciliation in Quantum Key Distribution: Fundamental limits for one-way reconciliation

-We are in particular interested in the situation where $P_{XY}$ results from measurements on a channel with (independent) quantum bit error rate $Q$, as it for example occurs in BB84~\cite{bb84} or the $6$-state protocol~\cite{bruss98} (in the absence of an active eavesdropper).
+We first look at binary variable protocols, such as BB84~\cite{bb84} or the $6$-state protocol~\cite{bruss98}, in the absence of an active eavesdropper.
+In this situation, the raw keys $X$ and $Y$ result from measurements on a channel with independent quantum bit error rate $Q$.
+The distribution $(P_{XY}^Q)^n$, that we call the binary-binary distribution, describes a typical manifestation of two random strings for which the expected bit error rate is $Q$.
 Here, we (at least) require $\eps$-correctness for the distribution